Constantin Joffé

-Constantin Joffé (1910–1992) was a Russian / French / American fashion and advertising photographer who worked for the magazines Vogue and Glamor in the decades of the 40s and 50s, during their period of widest circulation.
+Constantin Joffé (1910–1992) was a Russian-French-American fashion and advertising photographer who worked for the magazines Femina in the 1930s, and Vogue and Glamor in the 1940s and 1950s, during their period of widest circulation.

 Early life

 Born in Russia, Joffé moved to France when he was young.

-Before the war Joffé worked as a fashion photographer for French fashion magazines.
+Before the war Joffé worked from his 'Studio 21' as a fashion photographer for French fashion magazines.
 As Europe became more unsettled, it has been reported that Joffé was to board the Hindenburg airship flight to the US in 1937, but luckily missed the expensive flight (equivalent to €10,000 today) that famously ended in disaster.

 Prisoner of war

 Joffé joined the 22nd Infantry Regiment of the French Foreign Legion in 1939 at the outbreak of war and was made a corporal and put in charge of a 25mm antitank gun, but was captured in May 1940 by the Germans during the Battle of France, one of only 800 who survived, most wounded, from a regiment of 2,800 men.
 He was held in Stalag XVIIA Kaisersteinbruch in Germany as prisoner number 57756.
 He was released after twenty-one months because his shattered shoulder would not heal and prevented him from doing hard labour.
 His account of his time as prisoner of war was released in 1943 as We Were Free.